A Safe Bet

-In Istanbul, a super friendly guy chatted him up and invited him to join him for a beer.
+In Istanbul, a super-friendly guy chatted him up and invited him to join him for a beer.
 Chris agreed.
 Then, when they sat down, their table was surrounded by henchmen.
-They told Chris he had to either pay them 100 euros for his drink or… well they didn’t provide another option.
+They told Chris he had to either pay them 100 euros for his drink or… well, there was no other option.
 His new "friend" had lured me into a trap.

 Always wear sunscreen

 Sunscreen's a good idea for situations where you can't otherwise avoid extended sun exposure, but it's got its problems too.
 It enables you to spend unnatural amounts of time exposed to the sun, and unnatural is almost always bad.
 Plus it blocks your skin from absorbing all the sun's nutrients.
-There's also a debate about whether some of its chemicals are toxic or not.
+There's also a debate about whether some of its chemicals are toxic or not—if not to you, at least to the environment.
 And…

 Enough about sunscreen.

 Ask locals for the best travel advice

 ✓ Ask certain locals and expats for the best travel advice

 Most locals have crappy travel tips because they have the same boring daily routines you have back home.
 They don't see their hometown with the eyes of a tourist, lose touch with what's going on, and rarely explore new parts of town.